jina-ai/jina/docs/concepts/flow/instrumentation.md

 ```
 ````

-This Flow creates two Pods: one for the Gateway, and one for the SimpleIndexer Executor.
-The Flow propagates the Tracing configuration to each Pod so you don't need to duplicate the arguments on each Executor.
+This Flow creates two microservices: one for the Gateway, and one for the SimpleIndexer Executor.
+The Flow propagates the Tracing configuration to each microservice so you don't need to duplicate the arguments on each Executor.

 The `traces_exporter_host` and `traces_exporter_port` arguments configure the traces [exporter](https://opentelemetry.io/docs/instrumentation/python/exporters/#trace-1) which are responsible for pushing collected data to the [collector](https://opentelemetry.io/docs/collector/) backend.